Sila Nerangalil Sila Manidhargal (2022 film): Production

-Development

 Sila Nerangalil Sila Manithargal was the late writer Jayakanthan's award-winning novel, which was adapted later into a film of the same name in 1977 by A. Bhimsingh.
 In July 2021, the title of Ashok Selvan's new project was announced by Kamal Haasan as Sila Nerangalil Sila Manidhargal (with a different story) in Twitter.
-In December 2021, the children of Jayakanthan had appealed to Kamal Hassan to avoid reusing the title since the title was synonymous with their father's name.
+In December 2021, the children of Jayakanthan had appealed to Haasan to avoid reusing the title since the title was synonymous with their father's name.
 But still the title was unchanged.

-Filming

 Filming began in January 2021 and was completed by that December.

 Soundtrack

-The soundtrack and score is composed by Radhan and the album featured three songs.
+The soundtrack is composed by Radhan.
 The audio rights were acquired by Sony Music India.

 Release

 Theatrical

 The film was released in theatres on 28 January 2022.

-Marketing and home media
+Home media

-Actor Kamal Haasan who launched the first look poster of the film released the film's trailer.
-The post-theatrical streaming rights of the film were bought by Aha and the satellite rights by Colors Tamil.
+The post-theatrical streaming rights of the film were bought by Aha.
+It began streaming there from 25 February 2022.